llvm/circt/docs/RationaleRTL-SV.md

 // %arr[4] = 0x2
 // %arr[5] = 0x1
 ```

+**Note**: This ordering scheme is unintuitive for anyone expecting C
+array-like ordering.
+In a C, arrays are laid out with index 0 as the least
+significant value.
+In the CIRCT _model_ (assembly and C++), it is the
+opposite -- the most significant value is located at the zero index.
+The
+produced hardware, however, _is_ in C-style order as operands are printed (in
+SystemVerilog) in the same lexical order as the assembly.
+Since SystemVerilog
+array concatenation and array creation are listed in MSB to LSB
+left-to-right, the ordering is reversed again.

 In the CIRCT C++ model, lists of values are in lexical order.
 That is, index
 zero of a list is the leftmost operand in assembly, which is the most